Is a 78% good Rotten Tomatoes?

 Conclusion

-While a 78% rating on Rotten Tomatoes is generally considered good, it’s important to remember that film appreciation is subjective.
-Ultimately, the decision to watch a movie should be based on personal preferences and interests rather than relying solely on review scores.
-So, the next time you come across a movie with a 78% rating, take a moment to read some reviews and decide for yourself if it’s worth your time.
+In the realm of Rotten Tomatoes, a 78% rating is a positive sign.
+It means that the majority of critics enjoyed the movie and found it worthy of recommendation.
+However, it’s important to remember that film appreciation is subjective, and individual opinions may vary.
+So, the next time you come across a movie with a 78% rating, take it as a promising indication, but don’t forget to explore further to ensure it aligns with your personal preferences.